|Developer:||New Horizon Studios|

 Poorly designed Diablo dud unearthed from everlasting obscurity.

 To its credit, Nightstone has a few fleeting moments of joy, however sparse and oh so fleeting.
-On the whole, however, it’s much too generic and awkwardly pieced together to warrant the average player’s attention, who will doubtless ponder on whether he should be doing something – anything – more productive, like gardening or philately.
+On the whole, however, it’s much too generic and awkwardly pieced together to warrant the average player’s attention.

-Although officially released in 2002 by New Horizon Studios, the visuals, sound and game design better resemble something yanked out of the mid 90s.
+Although officially released in 2001 by New Horizon Studios, the visuals, sound and game design better resemble something yanked out of the mid 90s.
 Normally this wouldn’t be a problem for retro throwbacks, but the inexcusably amateurish interface and gameplay are so disastrously outdated that even the first Diablo easily beats Nightstone hands-down.
-It would have been a great ’96 game, but when competing against such heavyweights as Dungeon Siege and Vampire: Redemption… well, it just can’t make the cut.
+It would have been a great ’96 game, but when competing against such heavyweights as Dungeon Siege and Vampire: Redemption, the thing just can’t seriously compete.

 Something Awful This Way Comes

-Stats and itemization offer absolutely nothing new over Diablo, and are in fact horrendously dumbed down.
-The inventory screen is needlessly divided into ‘heavy’ (weapons, armor) and ‘small’ (potions, scrolls) objects for whatever reason, character building is uninteresting and stats are awkwardly labelled – ‘Strength’ is crystal clear for any ARPG fan, but can you guess what ‘Power’ is for, or ‘Skill’?
+Stats and itemization offer absolutely nothing new over Diablo, and what little innovation there is via inventory management is more annoying than interesting.
+The selection of items is poor, and gear is needlessly divided into ‘heavy’ (weapons, armor) and ‘small’ (potions, scrolls) objects.
+Character building is just as simplistic, with awkward stats to boot – ‘Strength’ is crystal clear for any ARPG fan, but can you guess what ‘Power’ is for, or ‘Skill’?
 What about ‘Resistance’?

 The on-screen interface and the controls fare no better.
 Dropped items aren’t highlighted or outlined when cursored, so you must constantly scan the landscape for loot obscured by the environment.
 Combat is a simple point and click affair with one or two extra cosmetics – the ability to block attacks with your shield, for example, or a ‘sneak’ ability that all characters can use.
 Too bad you don’t get XP by sneaking your way through levels.
 Yet one final nail in the coffin is a lack of a saving ability, meaning you must restart an entire level when you get mobbed by monsters and die.
 Uhm… yay?